TomyGato91/tomygato91.github.io/urltoqr.md

 weblink = input("Please insert your URL to create a QR code: ")
 ```
 Now we use use the Base Factory class of the library pyshorteners -> Shortener() <br>
-In order to short our link we choose the API: Da.gd from the library (There are many more) <br>
+In order to short our link we choose the API: Da.gd from the library (There are many more). <br>
 And with .short we finally get our shorted version of the URL we inserted before.

 ```javascript